Why Parts Of Rural America Are Pushing Back On Coronavirus Restrictions

 "You don't have the threats you would have in a major city," Harvey said.
 "You can't judge or control our atmosphere based on what you think the Portland area should be."

-Baker County, with a population of about 17,000, is some 300 miles east of the liberal-leaning Portland metropolitan area.
-Along the old Oregon trail, tourism is big here.
+Baker County, with a population of about 17,000, is some 300 miles east of the liberal-leaning Portland metro area.
+Along the old Oregon Trail, tourism is big here.
 So is cattle ranching.
 Both have been hammered economically by the shutdown.
-Summer rodeos, fishing tournaments and fairs are cancelled, among other things.
+Summer rodeos, fishing tournaments and fairs are canceled, among other things.

 "The idea that the government is not attentive enough to the actual challenges of rural communities is not new," Cramer said.
 "The pandemic seems to have deepened some of the resentment that's been there for a long time."

-Kayla Keith, who works at a cafe, wasn't too surprised one recent day when she was pumping gas at the Maverick station and got grief from a neighbor for wearing a mask.
+Kayla Keith, who works at a cafe, wasn't too surprised one recent day when she was pumping gas at a Maverick station and got grief from a neighbor for wearing a mask.

 Keith lives with her elderly parents — her mom is diabetic and dad has lung issues.

-"We only have one person who's been affected by the virus in Baker County and you can't tell us we have to live under the same restrictions as a city, that's ridiculous," Commissioner Harvey said.
+"We only have one person who's been affected by the virus in Baker County, and you can't tell us we have to live under the same restrictions as a city.
+That's ridiculous," said Harvey, the commission chair.

 Still, in Baker City, you see plenty of folks wearing masks in grocery stores and other places.

-At the old stone courthouse, Republican County Commissioner Mark Bennett, the county's incident commander for the pandemic, said it's a misnomer that people in rural places aren't taking the virus seriously because they don't know many people affected.
+At the old stone courthouse, Republican County Commissioner Mark Bennett, the county's incident commander for the pandemic, said it's a misnomer that people in rural places aren't taking the virus seriously because they don't know many who have been affected.

-Officials like Bennett actually downplayed the rural-urban fights in the news media.
+Officials such as Bennett downplayed the rural-urban fights in the news media.

-A few businesses in town were able to stay open since March and many more are now beginning to reopen.
+A few businesses in town have been able to stay open since March, and many more are now beginning to reopen.
 But just like everywhere else in the country, these are tough times.

-Jenny Mowe, owner of Sweet Wife Baking, cleared out her cafe to create a contact free ordering area.
-Many of her employees were furloughed, most of her contracts with area restaurants were cancelled.
+Jenny Mowe, owner of Sweet Wife Baking, cleared out her cafe to create a contact-free ordering area.
+Many of her employees were furloughed, and most of her contracts with area restaurants were canceled.

 Talking through her mask, Mowe said she is turned off by all the political fights.
 It's stressful enough trying to survive and adapt her business right now.